 Each class of CMOs, often referred to as a "tranche," is issued at a specific coupon rate and has a stated maturity or final distribution date.
 Principal prepayments on collateral underlying a CMO may cause it to be retired substantially earlier than the stated maturities or final distribution dates.
 The principal and interest on the underlying mortgages may be allocated among the several classes of a series of a CMO in many ways.
-One or more tranches of a CMO may have coupon rates which reset periodically at a specified increment over an index or market rate, such as the London Interbank Offered Rate ("LIBOR") (or sometimes more than one index).
+One or more tranches of a CMO may have coupon rates which reset periodically at a specified increment over an index or market rate, or sometimes more than one index.
 These floating rate CMOs typically are issued with lifetime caps on the coupon rate thereon.
-Inverse floating rate CMOs constitute a tranche of a CMO with a coupon rate that moves in the opposite direction to an applicable index or market rate such the LIBOR.
+Inverse floating rate CMOs constitute a tranche of a CMO with a coupon rate that moves in the opposite direction to an applicable index or market rate.
 Accordingly, the coupon rate thereon will increase as interest rates decrease.
 Inverse floating rate CMOs are typically more volatile than fixed or floating rate tranches of CMOs.
 See "Certain Material US Federal Income Tax Considerations."